 However, you probably won't be able to back up your files directly from the seriously corrupted external hard drive.
 In this situation, data recovery software comes for help.

-Step 1: Recover as much data as possible with iBoysoft Mac Data Recovery
+Step 1: Recover as much data as possible with iBoysoft Data Recovery for Mac

-Recover lost data from corrupted external hard drives with iBoysoft Mac Data Recovery
+Recover lost data from corrupted external hard drives with iBoysoft Data Recovery for Mac